Vaisakhkm2625/kde_connect_webapp_poc/README.md

 Starting with desktop versions 25.03.80 and android 1.33.0, the protocol version was increased, which had the side effect that untrusted devices running older versions of the software cannot be found.

 - For desktop: if you can't find your device, hit "Refresh" on KDE Connect in System Settings.
-Konnect will send an identity packet matching that protocol version.
+KDE Connect Webapp will send an identity packet matching that protocol version.
 - For android: if installed initially with a version older than 1.24.0 you might need to delete the app data and re-pair your devices.
 The app device id is too short for the current protocol.

 ### Read how to open firewall ports on